Valtik Studios

 Flow:

-/latest/api/tokenwith a TTL header.
-Receives a session token. - Client sends subsequent metadata requests with the token in
+2. Client sends subsequent metadata requests with the token in X-aws-ec2-metadata-token header.

 Why this defeats SSRF.
 Most SSRF vulnerabilities are GET-only.
-They can fetch URLs but cannot send PUT with custom headers.
-The session token acquisition requires the first PUT, which most SSRF classes cannot issue.
+They can fetch URLs but can't send PUT with custom headers.
+The session token acquisition requires the first PUT, which most SSRF classes can't issue.
 Even if the attacker can trigger a GET to the token endpoint, they can't capture the response to use in the following request.

 The TTL hop-count mechanism.
 IMDSv2 enforces a response TTL.
 Each IP hop decrements the TTL.
 When the TTL reaches zero, the response is dropped.
 Most SSRF attacks route responses through an application proxy, which decrements the TTL.
 By the time the attacker receives it, the response is gone.